Anthony-Jhoiro/TaskRunner/README.md

 # Task Runner

-This project written in Go is a light task runner that can be easily extends by adding plugins.
+This project written in Go is a light task runner that can be easily extended by adding plugins.

 ## Authors :
 - Anthony-Jhoiro